williamholm/IBECS/README.md

 # IBECS
 IBECS is an Entity Component System that stores component data in vectors that can be accessed via entity types which are an analouge to structs in standard C/C++
 # Requirements
-c++ 20, has only been tested on MSVC but nothing should be specific to it.
+c++ 20, google test if doing the unit tests in Test/test.cpp.
 # How to Use
 add all .hpp files not in the Test folder to your project and then include EntityManager.hpp in any file that you wish to use the ECS
 ## Adding Components